teavver/gpt-4-vision-api-wrapper/README.md

 Contributions are more than welcome.
 If you have any improvement ideas or bug fixes, feel free to submit a pull request.

+## Config

+Please modify the config.py file to your needs.
+The default port is `5100`, and the default login method is `OPENAI`.
+You can also use a Google account for the first-time setup.
+Your credentials in the `.env` file should match your preferred login method.

 ## How to use

 1) Install packages with `installer.py` (make sure you're running your shell with admin privileges)